Back to HNW Rankings

 Whereas personal income taxation is mainly a competence of the federal state, gift and inheritance tax are a competence of the three regions of Belgium (Flanders, Wallonia and Brussels) and depend on the region where the donor resides or the deceased resided.

-In the event of passing away, individuals will be subject to Belgian inheritance tax on their worldwide estate.
-Even though inheritance tax for direct descendants – and between spouses – can be as high as 27% (Flanders), or even 30% (Brussels and the Walloon region), estate planning can minimise such liability.
+In the event of death, individuals will be subject to Belgian inheritance tax on their worldwide estate.
+Even though inheritance tax for direct descendants – and between spouses – can be as high as 27% (Flanders), or even 30% (Brussels and the Walloon region), there are estate planning strategies to minimise such liability.

-For movable assets (eg, shares), gift tax between spouses – and for direct descendants – is limited to a flat rate of 3–3.3%.
-Donations of cash and investments held in a securities account are possible without the application of gift tax (subject to conditions such as a five-year risk period).
+For movable assets (eg, shares), gift tax between spouses – and for direct descendants – applies at a flat rate of 3–3.3%.
+Donations of cash and investments held in a securities account are possible without the application of gift tax (subject to conditions such as a five-year 'risk period').
 Gifts of Belgian real estate must be registered in Belgium and are therefore automatically subject to gift tax at progressive rates.

 Additionally, a specific preferential regime exists for shares in family-owned companies, which can – under certain conditions – be inherited at a reduced inheritance tax rate of 3% (or 7%) and gifted at a 0% gift tax rate.